dsgelab/finregistry-matrices/README.md

 <pre>
 #define MaxRec 20
 </pre>
-to a larger number in row 12 of the source code and recompile :D
+to a larger number in row 12/13 of the source codes and recompile :D

 *All examples appear below are hypothetical and do not contain any real data*